 However, as the careful reader may already have noticed, the master source of this document is not maintained in LATEX but in XML.
 Installations of TEX are becoming more comprehensive, which means that modern systems are likely to include all the fonts and packages needed, so what I called last time ‘a future task’ is now creeping up fast: to rewrite the XSLT transformation to that it can be guaranteed to process with all of the current full LATEX installations.

 If you are just starting with LATEX, at an early opportunity you should buy or borrow a copy of LATEXbook which is Leslie Lamport’s original manual.
 More advanced users should get the Companion, the Graphics Companion and the Web Companion.
-Mathematical users might want to start with the Short Math Guide.
+Mathematical users might want to start with the Short Math Guide for LATEX.
 Details are in the bibliography ‘References’ below.

 There are hundreds if not thousands of web pages about how to use LATEX, and the online version of this book is just one.
 There are dozens of books about LATEX too, and these are a few of the printed ones that I strongly recommend:

 Marc van Dongen’s LATEX and Friends covers LATEX and mathematics with reference to the latest packages and techniques.
 I’ve known Marc for many years: he works at the same institution that I do, and this is a shameless plug for a really excellent book.

 Tobias Oetiker’s A (Not So) Short Introduction to LATEX2ε started as a translation and rationalisation of a ground-breaking German-language introduction to LATEX.
 It has since taken on a momentum of its own, and has itself been translated into a many languages.
 It remains the best short guide, even if it has grown a bit.